 Huston eventually followed her father, renowned director John Huston (Joint-MFH of the Galway Blazers), and her grandfather, actor Walter Huston, in finding success as an actress and a director.
 The American actress became the first third generation winner of an Academy Award, for her performance in the 1985 film, Prizzi's Honor.

 But acting was not a path she originally wanted to take, she reveals in this memoir.
 She adored her father, yet feared him, too, resisting his domineering attempts to push her into becoming an actress.
 Instead, she opted for a modeling career, knowing it would displease him.
-And she fell into a relationship at age eighteen with a brilliant but troubled fashion photographer twenty-four years her senior.To read more, a subscription is needed: Click here to subscribe
+And she fell into a relationship at age eighteen with a brilliant but troubled fashion photographer twenty-four years her senior.To read more, a subscription is required.
+Log in or click here to subscribe.